Hasanajouz/TradeExercise/README.md

 **Note:** the only third party library used is Log4net.
 Everything else it written by me.

-**Note:** I tried to show a little from everything: UI, Arcitecture...
+**Note:** I tried to show a little from everything: UI, Architecture...

 **Note:** The app is not well optimized for memory consumption due to lack of time.